Prepping can be so darn expensive, and it’s one of the main reasons many folks refuse to start their journey to preparedness.

 Sewing Kit

-Now, not every prepper would think of adding a sewing kit in their collection of survival supplies, but it’s honestly an essential kit for SHTF.
+Not every prepper would think of adding a sewing kit to their collection of survival supplies, but it’s honestly an essential kit for SHTF.
 Your bug out bag, tarp shelter, or sleeping bag might need fixing, so a needle and thread will undoubtedly come in handy.
 You can also use the needles in your sewing kit to remove splinters or sew up an open wound.

-This item is suitable for bartering, too, since a sewing kit isn’t on top of everyone’s checklist of survival supplies.
+A sewing kit is suitable for bartering, too, since it isn’t on top of everyone’s checklist of survival supplies.
 Folks won’t realize they need it until their tent rips and they have nothing to shelter them from the rain, so stockpile extra sewing kits at home.

 Disposable Gloves